 Keeping that at the back of our heads, we dug around for gadgets with above-average smarts, the kind that helps make our life easier.
 We found a few items that can help you keep track of your things, a very smart lock that can also help save your life, as well as a pen that will change the way you work online.
 Let’s take a look.

-It is capable of recording 720p video with angles up to 110 degrees giving you high detail output.
+Arlo is capable of recording 720p video with angles up to 110 degrees giving you high detail output.
 The camera starts recording once it detects any movement with its motion alert feature.
 Connect up to 15 cameras and monitor up to 4 cameras simultaneously.

 It comes in three variations: the coin-sized TrackR Stickers, the flat and rectangular TrackR Wallet (for keys), and the waterproof, engrave-able TrackR bravo (for pets).

 More Smart Health Gadgets here.

-You can also share your writing through social networks, sync your files with Dropbox or Evernote across multiple platforms.
+With the Smartpen, you can share your writing through social networks, sync your files with Dropbox or Evernote across multiple platforms.
 The software will convert your handwriting to editable text, enhancing readability.

 When many smart devices can be controlled via the phone or computer, bttn does this in a different way.
-It is a physical button that you allows you access to a service, or to control an internet-enabled device by simply pressing it.
+It is a physical button that gives you access to a service, or to control an internet-enabled device by simply pressing it.
 Think of it as an IFTTT with you “pushing the button” as the trigger, for instance, a bttn can be configured to let you know when your kid is home from school.

 The vent designs are available in Herringbone, Arbor and Wave (coming soon), and it can run for years on just 4 AA batteries.
 There are four measurements available: 4″ by 10″, 4″ by 12″, 6″ by 10″ and 6″ by 12″.
-Just remove to present vent installation in your home and plug Keen Home faceplates in.
+Just remove to present vent installation in your home and plug Keen Home faceplates in. ($109.99)

 See More Smart Home Devices here.